TeachBooks/Nested-Books/README.md

 ## Build book on GitLab/GitHub with submodule
 If you're using a GitLab/GitHub workflow, make sure you force it to fetch al the submodules as well.
 If you're using the TeachBooks GitHub/GitLab workflow, that has been taken care of.

-You might want the title of you book page in the table of contents to be different than the title provided as the first header in your nested file.
-You can adapt the title by specifying it in `_toc.yml`:

-    - file: <somefile>
-      title: <Some custom title to show in the table of contents>

 ## More info
 [Here](https://git-scm.com/book/en/v2/Git-Tools-Submodules) you can find more information on Git submodules.